Shruti3893/Case-Study---Simple-Linear-Regression/README.md

 4) Salary_hike -> Build a prediction model for Salary_hike

 I have built SLR Model for above four Datasets.
 R Codes and all relevant information is uploaded in the folder.

+Also I have built models in Python for Same Datasets.
+Codes are uploaded in the folder.